isomerpages/moe-ast-moehc/_school-histories/Schools/Macpherson Secondary School.md

 Over the years, the school building underwent upgrading and new facilities were added to meet the needs of the rising standard of education.
 In 1984, the school became a fully English-medium school.

-In 2001, MacPherson Secondary School started its rebuilding programme at 121 Circuit Road.
-On the morning of 30 May 2003, students and staff sang the national anthem and the school song for the last time in the old campus.
+In 2001, MacPherson Secondary School started its rebuilding programme at 121 Circuit Road.&nbsp; On the morning of 30 May 2003, students and staff sang the national anthem and the school song for the last time in the old campus.
 After the lowering of the national and school flags, the staff and students marched to the new school campus together.

 On 2 January 2004, Woodsville Secondary School merged with MacPherson Secondary School, and its campus on Circuit Road was officially opened on 17 April.
 The school vision, ‘MacPhersonians dare to dream, innovate and lead’, was crafted in the same year.